AhmetNuri/Delphi_Cms_Framework/README.md

 # Delphi_Cms_Framework
-example for how you create andin panel and from run time from sql like joomla or wordpress
+example for how you create amin panel and from run time from sql like joomla or wordpress